AlexNikolov2/AlexNikolov2/README.md

 * Going at school in SU "Nikola Vaptsarov" 📚
 * Studying Web Development at Software University 💻
 * My hobbies are learning History, playing Piano, Coding and Football🗿🎹🖥⚽
+* 8th place in Front-End Development category at National IT Competition at Devin🎖

 ## 2022 Goal?
 Get a job as a JS Developer!